Background and History

 FBI: We Busted A Russian Spy Ring In New York City

 How Technical Glitches Foiled the Russian Sleeper Spies via @WIRED

 Alleged Russian spies admit to being agents

 The suspects in a Russian spy ring lived all-American lives

-Tom Clancy Dies at 66, but It’s a Mystery.
+Tom Clancy Dies at 66, but It’s a Mystery (October 2013).
 Mr. Clancy is survived by his second wife, Alexandra Llewellyn Clancy, and their daughter, Alexis Jacqueline Page Clancy.
 He had four children from his first marriage: Michelle E. Bandy, Christine C. Blocksidge, Thomas L. Clancy III and Kathleen W. Clancy.
 Estate attorney: J.W.
 Thompson “Topper” Webb

-U.S. public-relations firm helps Putin make his case to America
+U.S. public-relations firm Ketchum helps Putin make his case to America (2013)

-Red Mafia Debtors: The Most Dangerous Mobster in the World
+Kleptocracy on a Global Scale: The Most Dangerous Mobster in the World.

 Godfather of the Kremlin?